flying7eleven/fenrir-rs/README.md

 After the containers have started, you can visit [http://localhost:3000/explore](http://localhost:3000/explore) to query messages in your local Loki instance.

 ## Minimum Supported Rust Version (MSRV)
-The MSRV for this tool ist `1.57.0` since it uses rust 2021 edition features.
+The MSRV for this tool ist `1.60.0`.

 ## License
 This project is licensed under the MIT License.